YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    Wed Apr 13 15:55:58 2022 : Initiating START of source server for secondary instance [dummy] ydbuser@santiago:~/jnlex$

 The purpose of the MUPIP JOURNAL ROLLBACK BACKWARD FETCHRESYNC operation is for Santiago to roll its database state back to a common state shared with Melbourne, so that when Santiago starts to operate in a secondary role to Melbourne in a primary role, and it catches up to Melbourne, the two instances are logically in the same state.
-Any transactions rolled off are called “lost” transactions (see :ref:`repl-bcklogs`).
+Any transactions rolled off are called "lost" transactions (see :ref:`repl-bcklogs`).
 In this case,  no lost (unreplicated) transaction file was created as no transactions (updates) had to be rolled off to synchronize the instances.

 Now reboot Paris to simulate its recovery.
 When the system comes up (before performing any other database access), perform a rollback fetchresync.